-Cheddar Gorge is England’s version of the Grand Canyon (of course to scale), and the enchanting, twisting cleft in the Mendip Hills demands exploration.
-It was voted Britain’s second greatest natural wonder in a Radio Times poll and the country’s oldest skeleton was also found there – as was the popular type of cheese, of course.
+Cheddar Gorge is England’s version of the Grand Canyon (of course to scale!), and the enchanting, twisting cleft in the Mendip Hills demands exploration.
+It was voted Britain’s second greatest natural wonder in a Radio Times poll and the country’s oldest skeleton was also found there, as was a popular type of cheese, of course.

-If you are up for a physical challenge and seeking the thrill of adventure – this challenge is for you.
-Experience the excitement of ‘real’ caving, deep inside the Mendip Hills, led by a British Caving Association trained caving leader, through a system of ‘wild’ caves beyond the well-lit caverns of Gough’s cave.
+If you are up for a physical challenge & seeking the thrill of adventure - this challenge is for you.
+Experience the excitement of ‘real’ caving deep inside the Mendip Hills, led by a British Caving Association trained Caving Leader, through a system of ‘wild’ caves beyond the well-lit caverns of Gough’s cave.
 This will be a 90 minute adventure.

 What will we do?

-We will be caving, hiking on a spectacular cliff top walk, visiting the famous Wookey Hole and the witch, learning about cheddar production and, of course, trying some local food.
-The detailed plan of the trip is below.
+We will be caving, hiking on a spectacular cliff top walk, learning about cheddar production and of course trying some local food.

-We provide you with helmets, carabiners, caving lights, boiler suits & Wellington boots (rubber).
-We suggest that you wear old clothes (e.g. T-shirt & joggers).
+We provide you with helmets, karabiners, caving lights, boiler suits & Wellington (rubber) boots.
+We suggest that you wear your old clothes (e.g. T-shirt & joggers)

 Our unique safety features, including fixed ladders, an underground telephone, first aid supplies & ‘backup’ staff close by, make Cheddar Caves the perfect choice for your very first caving expedition.

 IF YOU DON'T WANT TO DO THE CAVING THERE'S ALSO AN OPTION OF A TRIP AROUND THE AREA AND SIGHTSEEING DURING THE 2 HOURS WE'LL BE OCCUPIED IN THE CAVES

 14:15 onwards - lunch and return to station or drive back to London